antisedativ/CharmLog/README.md

 npm test
 ```

-## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by popular logging libraries like `chalk` and `colors`
-- Built with modern JavaScript and TypeScript
-- Community-driven development

-## 📈 Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

 ---

-Made with ❤️ by the CharmLog community
+Made with ❤️ by the Charmlog